kevinfrei/snes-jog/README.md

       fits the bill
     - TODO: Make links to those things?
   - Optional:
-    - A Nintendo Controller female adapter plug
+    - A Nintendo Controller female adapter plug (TODO: Link?)
       - I didn't bother with my initial build
       - This would enable you to NOT cut the wires for the controller, making the end result a bit 'cleaner'

 - Software

   - Arduino Studio (available for Mac, PC, and Linux: I've used all 3 successfully)
   - Depending on the device, you make need separate 'flashing' software.
     - Getting Arduino Studio and firmware flashing up & going is beyond the scope of these instructions
     - TODO: Link to directions for all.
 I've got multiple of each...

 - Tools